DontBelieveMe/Stack/README.md

   - stacky.c: This doesn't check the amount of command arguments supplied.
 A small thing but oh well.
   - Some of the operations are parsed and performed at 'run-time'.
 This isn't good. (`jump` and `ifeq`)
 - stack.c and stack.h on the other hand I think are quite good.
 But again, that might just be me.
+- I don't know if this is cross platform compatible.
+I should probably setup CI.

 ### Limitations
 - There are also some quite serious limitations.